PURCHASE TICKETS

 1957

 As Sputnik was launched by the USSR, attendance at the Adler increased by approximately 100,000 and continued to rise during the 1950s and 1960s, reaching 587,425 in 1967.
-Albert V. Schatzel served as acting director until 1960, followed by Robert I. Johnson.
+Albert V. Schatzel, who was assistant director starting in the early 1950s, became acting director in 1957, followed by Robert I. Johnson.

 The Astro-Science Workshop was launched as an accelerated science course for gifted high school students.
 It received an early grant from the National Science Foundation.